shopgate/connect-doc/markdown/guides/technical/connect/steps.md

 }
 ```

-The step takes id `1` from the shared input and and maps it to the input key `pId`.
+The step takes id `1` from the shared input and maps it to the input key `pId`.

 **Step function**